 Errors in medical labs can be extremely costly and have severe consequences.
-Good news are that we can learn from past mistakes and prevent them from happening again.
+The good news are that we can learn from past mistakes and prevent them from happening again.

 Errors in medical labs can be extremely costly, causing physical and mental harm to patients who receive inaccurate test results.
 Mistakes in research labs are also important to avoid, as they can skew results and waste reagents and samples—some of which may be irreplaceable—as well as years of careful work.